 Silica: Silica is a mineral element of the earth.
 It's what makes up sand, crystals and opals.
 It’s the element that builds and holds it together.
 It is naturally found in most rocks, quartz, clays, diatomaceous earth, spring water and foods, such as oats, cucumbers, asparagus, green vegetables and horsetail plant.
 Silica is also available as a liquid gel.

-I first starting taking silica because I had a heavy metal test showing I had a lot of aluminium in my body and very low silica.
+I first starting taking silica because I had a heavy metal testing done a couple fo times showing I had too much aluminium in my body and very low silica (aluminium drains the body of silica and other minerals) you can look into heavy metal toxicity for more information in this.
 Research shows that silica naturally helps clear out heavy metals in the body while it undertakes a very important role in the body to deposit minerals into the bones.
-Only a couple of weeks in after using silica my hormonal skin issues (acne on my chin/ jawline) cleared up, my brain fog cleared, my hair became thicker and overall looking and feeling better.
-Silica is now something I use often in my lifestyle.
 I believe along with many other researchers that silica is a mineral that is greatly underestimated for its benefits to the body.
 You might know silica as that supplement with the crystal on the front.
 It’s been around for decades!
 The main marketing push behind it is its rapid growth and support for hair, skin and nails.
 There is a good reason for why this works!
 Silica builds collagen in the body thus helping boost hair and nail growth and assisting in rebuilding skin cells, which plump out wrinkles and fine lines and provides overall skin rejuvenation.
 Internally, silica strengthens the bone structure by being the transporter of minerals into the bones and holds together connective tissue.

 Burcha: Burcha is the perfect thing to kickstart your health journey; it’s easy and simple to make, you need to spend minimal time on it while it’s benefits are huge!
 A small amount of time spent gathering the ingredients and pouring them into a jar is all you need to do here, soak it and eat it the next day with your favourite toppings.
 I like to eat Burcha a few different ways, on smoothie bowls, in smoothies, on chocolate bark, topped on fruit salad or savoury salads, as porridge or simply soaked overnight.
 It’s the best thing to keep you satiated for hours!
 Learn more in the Bloom ebook, or find the recipe here!